thejasonfile/udacity-fend-arcade-game/README.md

 ## Instructions

+Download this repo and load the index.html file in a web browser.

 Move your player with the arrow keys (up, down, left, right) up toward the river (blue row of tiles).
 If you make it to the river you score a point and are put back in the starting position.
 If your player collides with a bug, you